freeCodeCamp/guide/src/pages/python/what-is-python-used-for/index.md

 ##### Artificial Intelligence:
 The presence of computing is Artificial Intelligence.
 AI has come to stay and Python is serving as a major language to boast development in the field of AI.
 Tensorflow is designed with Python and it is under AI.

+##### Computer Vision:
+Python is one of the main languages used to interact with the OpenCV library.
+OpenCV is an open sourced library that offers computer vision, image analysis, and image acquisition toolkits.
+Work with images, videos, and intelligently analyze and manipulate pixel data.
+Integrate with robotics or write a post-processing app.

 #### More Information:
 Here's a <a href='https://www.python.org/about/apps/' target='_blank' rel='nofollow'>link</a> to appications of Python on it's offical website.
 <!-- Please add any articles you think might be helpful to read before writing the article -->